Free When Food is Your Mother Webinar

 Elevated alarm

 The metaphor I use is that of a tea kettle that reaches a boil.
 The kettle boils, the whistle blows, and the steam and pressure finally releases.
-In this instance, when you binge or overeat, you initially feel better because you’ve lowered the anxiety and stress.
+In this instance, when you binge or overeat, you often feel better because you’ve lowered the anxiety and stress.

-Often, underneath overeating you find undigested grief, loss, fear or trauma.
-These experiences may still be living in the nervous system, and can drive this build up of alarm that seeks relief in food.
-In the work of the Grief Recovery Institute, they call things like overeating “short term energy releasing behaviors,” because in the short term, they do release the pressure and build up of painful emotions – even though they don’t provide relief or digest the emotion over the long term.
+In the work of the Grief Recovery Institute, they call things like overeating “short term energy releasing behaviors,” because in the short term, they release the pressure and build up of painful emotions – even though they don’t provide relief over the long term.

 3. Drain the build up of emotion underneath.
 The ultimate resolution for alarm driven overeating is to drain the alarm, fear, grief, and other stored up emotions.
 Emotional support is often very helpful, whether that’s found in loved ones, friends, or a therapist.